Faithful Blessing Exposes the Danger of Folly

 Steady faithfulness brings blessing, but the impatient pursuit of riches leads to moral compromise and eventual punishment.

-20 A faithful man is rich with blessings; but one who is eager to be rich will not go unpunished.
+20 A faithful man will abound with blessings, but one eager to be rich will not go unpunished.

 Steady faithfulness brings blessing, but the impatient pursuit of riches leads to moral compromise and eventual punishment.